greenboxal/doggohub/doc/development/sql.md

 SELECT *
 FROM projects
 JOIN namespaces ON namespaces.id = projects.namespace_id
-WHERE projects.name ILIKE '%gitlab%'
+WHERE projects.name ILIKE '%doggohub%'
-OR namespaces.name ILIKE '%gitlab%';
+OR namespaces.name ILIKE '%doggohub%';
 ```

 Using a large database this query can easily take around 800 milliseconds to